-- 4.292 From 2013 to 2018, Israel continued to regularly participate in the sessions of the Conference, as an observer, and delivered statements on all occasions.
-In the margins of the Conference sessions, representatives of Israel have been keen to meet with Secretariat representatives and have expressed interest in further maintaining working contacts with the Organisation, including through participation in OPCW activities. - 4.293 In August 2014, the Secretariat in cooperation with the International Institute for Strategic Studies, organised a workshop in London titled "Bringing the Chemical Weapons Convention into effect throughout the Middle East".
+- 4.298 From 2013 to 2018, Israel continued to regularly participate in the sessions of the Conference, as an observer, and delivered statements on all occasions.
+In the margins of the Conference sessions, representatives of Israel have met with Secretariat representatives and have expressed interest in further maintaining working contacts with the Organisation, including through participation in OPCW activities.
+In 2018, three representatives of Israel participated as observers in the Fourth Special Session of the Conference.
+In June 2018, two representatives of Israel participated in the "Conference on Countering Chemical Terrorism" held at OPCW Headquarters. - 4.299 In August 2014, the Secretariat in cooperation with the International Institute for Strategic Studies, organised a workshop in London titled "Bringing the Chemical Weapons Convention into effect throughout the Middle East".
 The workshop brought together prominent experts, researchers, and London-based diplomatic representatives from both Egypt and Israel to assess the new security environment in the Middle East in the wake of the Syrian Arab Republic's ongoing chemical demilitarisation.
-Participants discussed the merits of acceding to the Convention against this backdrop and broader efforts to achieve a WMD-free zone in the region.

-4.294 In December 2014, the Secretariat hosted a day-long briefing for 11 senior Israeli journalists at the OPCW Headquarters, in cooperation with Chatham House-the Royal Institute of International Affairs (United Kingdom of Great Britain and Northern Ireland).
-The briefing prompted a number of articles from participating journalists, reflecting favourably on the successful implementation of the Convention to date and on the potential benefits for Israel in joining the Convention.
+Participants discussed the merits of acceding to the Convention against this backdrop and broader efforts to achieve a WMD-free zone in the region. - 4.300 In December 2014, the Secretariat hosted a day-long briefing for 11 senior Israeli journalists at the OPCW Headquarters, in cooperation with Chatham House-the Royal Institute of International Affairs (United Kingdom of Great Britain and Northern Ireland).
+The briefing prompted a number of articles from participating journalists, reflecting favourably on the successful implementation of the Convention to date and on the potential benefits for Israel in joining the Convention. - 4.301 In July 2018, the Secretariat hosted a day-long workshop at the OPCW Headquarters for prominent Israeli opinion shapers, once again in cooperation with Chatham House, the Royal Institute of International Affairs (United Kingdom of Great Britain and Northern Ireland).
+During the briefing, the Director-General and experts from the Secretariat gave presentations on the work of the OPCW.